Shikaga/PitchBlackAnalysis/index.md

 Richard B. Riddick
 ------------------

-To truly understand the Riddick franchise, we need understand its narrative core, Richard B. Riddick
+To truly understand the Riddick franchise, we need understand its narrative core, namely, Richard B. Riddick

 In the first twenty four words of the film, *Pitch Black* tells you more about its protagonist than most films do in their entire three acts.
 These lines hook the audiences attention immediately.
 Who is this character that is somehow unaffected by Cryosleep?
 Who refers to himself as a wholly "primitive animal"?